dphdmn/slidingPuzzleAnimation/README.md

 ffmpeg installed

+#supported customizations

-supported sizes: 3x3 - 10x10, autodetected
+sizes: 3x3 - 10x10, autodetected

+tps: any reasonable value

+color schemes: hardcoded fringe with rainbow without border at 30 font size (sorry i'm lazy)

 # problems
 to make it work on windows you may have to fix dependecy issues with svg converter: